wpmetabox/docs/_docs/extensions/meta-box-group.md

 If you want to output a group in a page builder like [Beaver Builder](https://metabox.io/recommends/beaver-builder/) or [Elementor](https://metabox.io/recommends/elementor/), please understand that there's no way to output each sub-field in a group as a element in these page builders.

-In order to display group value, the recommended way is creating a shortcode to display the group.
-Then you can insert the shortcode anywhere with the page builder.
+In order to display group value, the recommended way is creating [a view](https://metabox.io/plugins/mb-views/) or a shortcode to display the group.
+Then you can insert the view/shortcode anywhere with the page builder.

 Here is an example of a custom shortcode for a group with 3 fields: title (`text`), images (`image_advanced`) and description (`wysiwyg`).
 You can use it as a start: